LDAWG-a11y/a11yWebApp/src/guides/the-guide-that-has-been-retrieved.md

 ![Females and Males tables separated into two tables with the headings set as table headings](src/guideImg/34-females-males-tables-separated.png)

-**Note** This problem can also be sorted out in the exported PDF using Adobe Acrobat Pro but setting sub-headings in Adobe Acrobat Pro are time consuming to do
+**Note:** This problem can also be sorted out in the exported PDF using Adobe Acrobat Pro but setting sub-headings in Adobe Acrobat Pro are time consuming to do

 ### Hard-to-Read Text Contrast